The snippets are under the CC-BY-SA license.

 201

-Calculate n, the Euclidean norm of data (an array or list of floating point values).
+Calculate n, the Euclidean norm of data, where data is a list of floating point values.

 func Euclidean(data []float64) float64 {